ThallesP/idea-remote-oracle-deploy/README.md

 You want to use Oracle's free tier to launch a remote development server of IntelliJ IDEA but noticed that Jetbrains still doesn't support ARM?
 This is the script for you!

-**Note: You'll need to be using Ubuntu 20.04 for now later, it will support other operational systems.**
+**Note: You'll need to be using Ubuntu 20.04 for now, later it will support other operational systems.**

 ## ⚙️ Setup
 ```bash